gbartosz/beholder/README.md

 # dntrc
 Process web server log file and gather information about `number of requests` and `average response time` per category per specified time interval.

+# interval
+Beholder accepts an `interval` as an input parameter.
+It groups log entries in batches of `interval` seconds length to count requests and average response times per batch.

 # categories
-If you run this script with `-h` option you will get currently supported categories.
+If you run this script with `-h` option you will get a list of currently supported categories.
 Basic categories are:

 `-c` (response status `CODES`)